sinkswim/flocking-with-obstacles/README.md

 Two NetLogo models to simulate obstacle avoidance in a multi-agent system.

 ## Flocking With Drawable Obstacles and Target
 In this simulation obstacles can be drawn before and during simulation.
-Boids will try to avoid them will moving towards a target.
+Boids will try to avoid them while moving towards a target.
 The flock is attracted by the target's potential field.
 ![alt tag](https://github.com/sinkswim/flocking-with-obstacles/blob/master/fwdoat.png)

 ## Flocking with Tree Avoidance and Target.nlogo